TessaHayden/pizza-parlor/README.md

 Describe Pizza.prototype.pizzaToppings()

-Test: "It should determine what toppings are selected and add the topping charge to the total."
+Test: "It should determine what toppings are selected."
 Code:
 let total = pizzaOrder.total;
 let toppingsVals = [];
 Expected Output: toppingsVals = [...]

+Test: "For 2 meat toppings 6 should be added to the total."
+Code:
+let total = pizzaOrder.total;
+let currentTotal;
+Expected Output: total = 6;

+Describe Pizza.pizzaSize()
+Test:"It should add the size cost to the total."
+Code:
+Pizza.size = querySelector("input[name='size']:checked");
+PizzaOrder.total = pizzaSizePrice;
+Expected Output: 18 for a 12inch pizza.

+Describe orderTotal()

+Test: "It should add up the cost of the pizza order."
+Code:
+if (toppings.includes("pepperoni")) {
+    console.log("Order Total.");
+}
+Expected Output: "Order Total"